 Cross-polarized transmitted light photomicrograph of microcracks (green and yellow arrows) in concrete undergoing alkali-carbonate reaction.
 The red arrows indicate deposits of brucite in voids.

 EDS map of concrete from a sea wall undergoing a combination of alkali-silica reaction and marine water attack.
-The areas shown in purple, light pink and yellow represent ASR gel, the he blue areas represent brucite and the reddish brown areas represent hydrotalcite.
+The areas shown in purple, light pink and yellow represent ASR gel, the blue areas represent brucite and the reddish brown areas represent hydrotalcite.

 Cross-polarized transmitted light photomicrograph of thin section with quarter wavelength plate inserted.
 The red arrows highlight deposits of gel in microcracks.